lmcrean/Hoverboard/README.md

 W3 School's [Navbar](https://www.w3schools.com/css/css_navbar.asp) and [Slideshow Carousel](https://www.w3schools.com/howto/howto_js_slideshow.asp) were used in the code and then adapted to meet the design standards set by the Figma wireframe.

 ## Contributor credits
-Special thank you to [Syed Anwaar](https://github.com/syed-anwaar) for contributing to this project with the following notable mentions:
+Special thank you to [Syed Anwaar](https://github.com/syed-anwaar) for contributing to this project with the following:

 - supporting with [.landing-feature img width issue](https://github.com/lmcrean/Hoverboard/pull/22).
 - adding [animation to navbar](https://github.com/lmcrean/Hoverboard/pull/33)
 - contributions to [form-handler.php](https://github.com/lmcrean/Hoverboard/pull/33)
--

 Thank you to [Sahil4883](https://github.com/Sahil4883) for [fixing footer height.](https://github.com/lmcrean/Hoverboard/commit/638a73b8cd1dbfaf1d39b4f19d83126b130c7958)